Approx. 10 minute read

-Contemplation: He begins to consider the possibility as one of his friends is learning a new language and another is taking piano lessons.
+Contemplation: John begins to consider the possibility as one of his friends is learning a new language and another is taking piano lessons.

 Preparation: He begins to research online tutorials, in-person classes, and instruments.
 John makes what he believes is a reasonable goal to learn to play a few of his favorite folk songs (ones that are at a beginner level) within a year.

-Action: He follows his plan, buying a second-hand acoustic guitar and takes lessons (in-person and online).
+Action: He follows his plan, buys a second-hand acoustic guitar, and takes lessons (in-person and online).

 Maintenance: John commits to playing for a minimum of thirty minutes a day for five days a week.

-Termination: After one year, John can play five songs comfortably, his ‘fret’ fingers are now well-calloused.
-His initial goal complete.
+Termination: After one year, John can play five songs comfortably, his fingers are now well-calloused.
+His initial goal is complete.
 He begins to contemplate his next goal for the guitar.